-We have assessed how the net investment performance provided to the Firm's policyholders compares to other sufficiently similar employer pension arrangements.
-This takes account of both the nature of the provider and the performance of the investments being offered relative to an appropriate benchmark.
+We have assessed how the net of fees investment performance provided to the Firm's policyholders compares to other similar employer pension arrangements.
+This takes account the performance of the investments being offered.
+Where multiple investment funds are made available, we have taken into account the amount invested by relevant policyholders in each fund.